Dana Engineering Building

 doctorate, doctoral Doctorate is a noun.
 Doctoral is an adjective.
 Examples: He earned a doctorate.
 She is a doctoral student.
 Both are preferred over Ph.D.

-domain names, URLs, websites, e-mail addresses The full address, minus the http://, should be used.
+domain names, URLs, websites, e-mail addresses The full address, minus the http://www, should be used.
+You may include the www in certain circumstances in which it is unclear that you are referring to a web address.
 All letters should be lowercased except in web addresses that require capitals.
 Proper punctuation should be used if an address ends a sentence or is used in a series.
-Examples: firstname.lastname@example.org, www.bucknell.edu and www.bucknell.edu/x46333.xml.
+Examples: email@example.com, bucknell.edu and bucknell.edu/x46333.xml.

 dorms, dormitories Use residence hall or residence halls instead.